 - Best places for business lunch in @22 area: L’Actiu, Swad-The Indian Restaurant

-- Best Italian restaurant in Barcelona: L’Osteria del Contadino
+- Favourite Italian restaurant in Barcelona: L’Osteria del Contadino

 - Best Food Market: Palo Alto Market, usually on the first weekend of the month